oleon12/PhyloDiversity/README.md

 Here, all the data and R-script used for the analyses are stored.
 Everything here is under the [GPL V2 lincense](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
 So, you can use our data if you desire, but don't forget the cite.
-For a detailed explanaiton about the methods that we used, please carefully read the following document.
+For a detailed explanaiton about the methods that we used, please carefully read the following document. }

+> _Remember, if you will use any of the scripts stored here, you only have to change the **Files Names** and the **Working Directory**, and it will work perfectly (if not, please email me)_

 ___